 Have you ever wanted to build a piece of furniture but didn’t know where to start?
 If yes, then this class is for you.
 Through lecture and hands-on demonstrations, you will learn project planning, lumber selection, the safe use of woodworking machines and hand tools, basic joinery to include the edge joint and the mortise and tenon, assembly, glue-ups, and finishing.
 With this information and with help from our instructors, you will design and build your own unique table over the course of this eight-week class.
 Successful projects are modest in scale, like a side table or a small coffee table.

-In addition to the weekday classroom time, there will be an optional field trip to the lumberyard and one additional weekend day that is dedicated to milling your rough lumber.
-Total instruction time is 42 hours.
+In addition to the Sunday classroom time, there will be an optional field trip to the lumberyard on Thursday, April 15th, 8:30 am - 10:30 am, and one additional weekend day that is dedicated to milling your rough lumber on Saturday, April 17th, 9 am - 1 pm.
+Total instruction time is 32 hours.

 Students should bring a pencil and notebook to every class.
 We will provide everything except for the wood, hardware, and finish that you will need for your project.
 The cost of project materials varies greatly based on the board footage and species of wood that you choose.
 Students should expect to spend a minimum of a couple hundred dollars on materials.

 This workshop requires that students first take Intro to Woodworking.
 This prerequisite class teaches the function and safe use of the jointer, planer, table saw, and bandsaw and also teaches the very important skill of milling rough lumber flat and square.
 In our experience, almost everyone benefits from taking Intro to Woodworking, but please email firstname.lastname@example.org if you think that you already have these skills and knowledge.